Ashok0/TombRaider123VR/README.md

 `tools/verify_locomotion.py` checks the PDB and installed retail input, simulation hook, collision and room-update addresses against their native callers.

-The 2026-09-20 physical-turn centring revision was built in Release/x64 and installed in the Steam game folder.
-Its SHA-256 is `55D3F8C525A2AEE7882212D9006008EC88B50B4DBFE6D5544F26F00F42E35509`.
+The 2026-09-20 physical-turn centring and body-depth revision was built in Release/x64 and installed in the Steam game folder.
+Its SHA-256 is `FE3AB8063E3D880BC2E168F9AAB15152657ACD22447B16F5851D4398CF51C22B`.
-The preceding combined-turn DLL is preserved beside it with suffix `.pre-physical-turn-center-20260920-185850`; earlier backups use `.pre-combined-turn-pivot-20260920-170702` and `.pre-direct-drag-20260920-153753`.
+The preceding physical-turn DLL is preserved beside it with suffix `.pre-repo-body-depth-20260920-223436`; earlier backups use `.pre-physical-turn-center-20260920-185850`, `.pre-combined-turn-pivot-20260920-170702` and `.pre-direct-drag-20260920-153753`.
 The installed deadzone remains 0.02 m and other existing settings are preserved.
 The neck-pivot setting uses its 0.15 m default when absent from the INI.
+The installed first-person anchor Z is tuned to 144 to move the viewpoint about 0.30 m forward relative to the earlier value of 16.
 This build completed with no warnings or errors.

 The new direct-drag revision needs headset validation, especially walls, room boundaries, floor changes, turning in place and jumping after 90/180-degree